Google Shopping Product Type – The Rundown

 Quick Tip

-For DermWarehouse, we have over 1,500 products.
+For DermWarehouse, we have over 2,000 SKUs that we sell.
 Rather than going into each product page individually to add the product type (which would take a long, long time), we created a Google Doc. with the product type information (along with other important Google Shopping elements).
-Our development team did a mass upload from the Google Doc. to import all of necessary fields within the product page for Google Shopping.
+Our development team was able to mass upload the Google Doc to import all of the necessary fields within the product pages for Google Shopping.

 If you are looking to expedite the product type upload process via a mass upload, contact The Media Captain.